kirso/KirillSo.com/src/content/post/2023-annual-review/index.md

 They say who you marry will pretty much dictate the quality of your life.

 Well last year in May, [Sarah](www.sarahkhanamajid.com) and I, decided to make it official and signed papers at a local ROM (registry of marriage) in Singapore.
-We didn’t have a proper ceremony yet, which is planned for this year and will only appear as life event in the next review.
+We didn’t have a proper ceremony yet, which is planned for this year and will only appear as a life event in the next review.
 ![registry of marriage in Singapore](ROM.jpg)

-Our relationship has been defined first by randomness that turned into fast-track bootcamp in 2020 where we moved in together in the middle of the pandemic.
+Our relationship has been defined first by randomness that turned into fast-track boot camp in 2020 where we moved in together in the middle of the pandemic.
 We were isolated from the outside world for at least a year in a small studio apartment in the east of Singapore.
 Despite that fact and being very early in, we managed to make it work, in fact it was really fun.

 When the borders opened, we started to finally enjoy what other couples usually start with.
 Dates, travels, restaurants, and hangouts with friends.